ajay-dhangar/algo/docs/combinatorics/combinatorics-theory.md

 ### 1. **Permutations**

 Permutations refer to the different arrangements of a set of elements.
-The number of permutations of \( n \) distinct objects is given by:
+The number of permutations of $n$ distinct objects is given by:

 $$
 P(n) = n!